rob-blackbourn/blog-react-python/step1/README.md

 # Step 1 - create the app and add material-ui

-Before we can add the python stuff we need to prepare the react app.
+Before we can add the Python stuff we need to prepare the React app.

 ## Create React App

-First we need to run `create-react-app` to generate our react application.
+First we need to run `create-react-app` to generate our React application.

 ```bash
 npx create-react-app --use-npm demo-react-pyodide
 ```

 I want to use he material-ui toolkit.
-At the time of writing 2021-07-24 this toolkit uses react version 16, so the first thing to do is edit the `package.json`.
+At the time of writing 2021-07-24 this toolkit uses React version 16, so the first thing to do is edit the `package.json`.

 Before: